isomerpages/moe-punggolsec/_academic-subjects/Physical Education Programme.md

-Our Outdoor Adventure Learning Camp (OALC) allows for Secondary Two students to play, learn and experience the refreshing outdoors and the exciting adrenaline pumping challenge courses on offer at the MOE Outdoor Adventure Learning Center.
+Our Outdoor Adventure Learning Camp (OALC) allows Secondary Two students to play, learn and experience the refreshing outdoors and the exciting adrenaline-pumping challenge courses at the MOE Outdoor Adventure Learning Center.
 This is also a time for class bonding and creating memories with their peers, seniors and teachers.